wilsonte-umich/mdi-suite-template/README.md

     - GIT_USER/NAME-mdi-tools
 ```

-and re-run <code>install.sh</code>, which will go faster
+and re-run <code>install.sh</code>.
-the second time.
 Alternatively, you can install this suite from within the
 Stage 2 web server, or run the following from the command line:

 ```bash